AdobeDocs/platform-learn.en/help/tutorial-comprehensive-technical-v21/modules/module12/ex2.md

 ![WeatherMap](./images/owm4.png)

-In the menu, click **API Keys** to retrieve your API Key, which you'll need to setup your custom External Data Source.
+In the menu, click **API Keys** to retrieve your API Key, which you'll need to setup your custom external data source.

 ![WeatherMap](./images/owm5.png)

-In this example, the **API Key** is `b2c4c36b6bb59c3458d6686b05311dc3`.
+An **API Key** looks like this: `b2c4c36b6bb59c3458d6686b05311dc3`.

 You can find the **API Documentation** for the **Current Weather** [here](https://openweathermap.org/current).